driskell/log-courier/docs/log-carver/Configuration.md

 enough to maintain throughput even on high latency links and low enough not to cause excessive memory usage.*

+### `max tls version`

+String.
+Optional.
+Default: ""
+Available values: 1.0, 1.1, 1.2, 1.3
+Available when `transport` is `tls`

+If specified, limits the TLS version to the given value.
+When not specified, the TLS version is only limited by the versions supported by Golang at build time.
+At the time of writing, this was 1.3.

 ### `method`

 String.
 Optional.
 Default: "random"